mmonkey/Relay/README.md

 # Relay
-An email and sms messaging plugin and API for Minecraft servers running [Sponge](https://github.com/SpongePowered/Sponge).
+An email and SMS messaging plugin and API for Minecraft servers running [Sponge](https://github.com/SpongePowered/Sponge).

 ## Relay Plugin
 ### Overview
 Relay works by using javax.mail to send emails.
-Most cellphone companies provide an email address that can receive messages on, these show as sms messages.
+Most cell phone carriers provide an email address that can receive messages on, these show as sms messages.
 Relay saves all contacts internally and keeps all users contact information encrypted. **Note:** although Relay keeps your contact information encrypted, since this project is open source, it would not take much to break the encryption, so be careful.

 Once a user has registered a contact method, they will receive a verification email containing a 4 digit code.
 This code must be entered on the server in order to activate that users contact information.
 Once verified they can receive messages on that account.

-Relay stores informaiton per-server, so users will have to setup their contact information on any server that they would like to receive messages from.
+Relay stores information per-server, so users will have to setup their contact information on any server that they would like to receive messages from.

 ### Setup
 For server owners, setup is a breeze: